Tealdeer: Introduction

 of preference [possible values: linux, macos, sunos, windows, android,

-freebsd, netbsd, openbsd]
+freebsd, netbsd, openbsd, common]

 -L, --language <LANGUAGE> Override the language